About Chronic Pain Telemedicine Services

 Before your appointment, a UPMC chronic pain team member will call you.
 They'll ask you about your medical history, including past surgeries, treatments, and diagnoses.

-For your video appointment, you'll meet with a nurse practitioner or physician assistant, and a pain management doctor.
+For your video visit, you'll meet with a nurse practitioner or physician assistant, and a pain management doctor.
 They will ask you detailed questions about your pain and discuss the cause, or suspected cause, with you.

 Our telehealth team may decide to refer you for a test, like an MRI.